Miroslav Stoch

-Miroslav Stoch (born 19 October 1989) is a Slovak professional footballer, who currently plays as a winger for Motorlet Prague and competed for the Slovakia national team.
+Miroslav Stoch (born 19 October 1989) is a Slovak former professional footballer who plays as a winger.

-He has earned 60 caps for Slovakia since his debut in 2009, and was included in their squad for the 2010 FIFA World Cup and UEFA Euro 2016.
+He earned 60 caps for Slovakia, first debuting in 2009, and was included in their squad for the 2010 FIFA World Cup and UEFA Euro 2016.

-On 7 January 2013, he won the FIFA Puskás Award for the best goal of 2012, ahead of Neymar and Radamel Falcao.
+He won the 2012 FIFA Puskás Award, after he scored a volley from outside the penalty area into the top corner of the goal during a Süper Lig match against Gençlerbirliği.

 Club career

 Early career and Chelsea

 Stoch's father realized his talent at an early age and placed him with his local club's academy Nitra.
 His hard work paid off as he was drafted into Nitra's first team after scoring a hat-trick in an under-17 match, at only 15 years old.
 Due to age restrictions in the Slovak First League, he could not play until his 16th birthday.
 He made his first-team debut at the age of 16 and by this time he was already being watched by European scouts.

 Chelsea had scouts in one of the international competitions he played in and offered him a trial around the same time that Nice was about to sign him.
 He duly impressed and was signed by Chelsea's youth academy in 2006.
 He was a regular for the under-18s in the 2006–07 season and scored 11 goals.
 He ended the season as top scorer for the under-18s even though he had always played on the wing.
 He started the 2007–08 season well and quickly progressed to the reserve team.

 Stoch himself stated that he was close to making his first-team debut and hoped to do so during the course of the 2007–08 season although he did not.
 Stoch finally made his first appearance as a substitute on 30 November 2008 against Arsenal at Stamford Bridge.
 He replaced Deco after 80 minutes.
 Chelsea lost the game 1–2.
-Stoch made his second appearance for the first-team, replacing Mikel John Obi in the 82nd minute, in Chelsea's 2–1 comeback win over Stoke City, playing a major part in the lead-up to Chelsea's second goal.
+Stoch made his second appearance for the first-team, replacing Mikel John Obi in the 82nd minute of Chelsea's 2–1 comeback win over Stoke City, playing a major part in the lead-up to their second goal.
 Stoch again came on for Mikel against Watford in the FA Cup fifth round with Chelsea 1–0 down with 20 minutes.
 The game finished 3–1 to Chelsea.